baloghartur3/speaker-recognition/README.md

 ## The database
 We used the Voxceleb1 dataset, which contains over 100,000 utterances for 1,251 celebrities, extracted from videos uploaded to YouTube.

-## The following lines are from the Voxceleb trainer project, which contains the download method for the data too
+The following lines are from the Voxceleb trainer project, which contains the download method for the data too:
 (https://github.com/clovaai/voxceleb_trainer)

 ### Dependencies